 What We’re Looking For:

-FoodCorps seeks a motivated and passionate individual to lead, coach, and support a cohort of 12-15 FoodCorps service members and FoodCorps programming in California under the direction of the California Program Director.
-The Program Coordinator will play a critical role in the delivery of high quality, high fidelity programming statewide by assisting with the training and ongoing coaching to service members, the selection and management of service sites, and the day to day program administration tasks.
-They will have experience leading young teams and be excited to support new, pre-professional leaders.
+FoodCorps seeks a motivated and passionate individual to lead, mentor, and support a cohort of 15-20 FoodCorps service members and FoodCorps programming in Northern California under the mentorship of the California Partnership Manager.
+The Program Coordinator will play a meaningful role in the delivery of high quality, high fidelity programming statewide by assisting with the recruitment, training and ongoing mentor of service members, the selection and management of service sites, and the day to day program administration tasks.
+They will have experience leading groups and be excited to support new, pre-professional leaders.
 The ability to learn, adapt, and work through ambiguity will be important in this role!
-Successful candidates will be mission-driven with a passion for national service.

-This position will work in tandem with another California Program Coordinator to support programming throughout the state.
-This is a full time position with a flexible home base within the state.
-The role requires frequent in-state and occasional out of state travel, including regular visits to the Oakland, California field office.
+This position will work in tandem with another Program Coordinator to support programming throughout the state.
+This is a full time position with a preference to be based in Oakland/Bay Area.
+The role requires frequent in-state and occasional out of state travel.

 Who You Are:

-You are passionate about FoodCorps’ mission, and excited about the prospect of coaching and supporting emerging leaders to implement high quality programs in schools across the state.
-You have a commitment to diversity and inclusion with a desire to work for health equity and social and racial justice.
+You are passionate about FoodCorps’ mission, and excited about the prospect of mentoring emerging leaders to implement high quality programs in schools across the state.
+You have a commitment to diversity and inclusion with a desire to work towards health equity and social and racial justice.
 You are a creative problem-solver with demonstrated leadership ability who is adept at coaching and supporting diverse individuals, both in person and remotely.
-You are thoughtful and compassionate, with the ability to handle technical, personal, and interpersonal challenges—professionally and with care.
-You approach challenges with a solutions-oriented perspective.
-You have impeccable attention to detail and thrive in a deadline driven environment.
-You thoroughly complete tasks assigned to you and are able to seamlessly manage multiple projects at the same time.
-You are known for your enthusiasm as well as your “no task too small” attitude, which is necessary for our fast-growing, creative, entrepreneurial organization.
+You are thoughtful and conscientious, able to handle technical, personal, and interpersonal challenges—professionally and with care.
+You approach challenges as an opportunity to learn.
+You thoroughly complete tasks assigned to you and are able to seamlessly handle multiple projects at the same time.
 You are comfortable with ambiguity and eager to collaborate with FoodCorps as we build a high impact service program nationwide.

-- Building and leading a statewide cohort and network of service members
+- Building and leading a statewide cohort and network of AmeriCorps members

-- Serving as the first point of contact in the state field office for the service member cohort, providing technical assistance with service activities, offering advice on personal challenges, and coaching to achieve programmatic quality and fidelity
+- Serving as the first point of contact for the service member cohort, providing technical assistance and coaching with service activities to achieve programmatic quality and fidelity

-- Collaborating with the Program Director to plan state orientation and monthly formal or informal trainings and gatherings for service members during the program year.
-They will identify and fill gaps in training to ensure members thrive in their service.
+- Collaborating with the State Team to plan state orientation and monthly formal or informal trainings and gatherings for service members during the program year.

-- Conducting a minimum of 2 in-person site visits with each service member in the state to observe programming, deliver feedback, support improvements, and celebrate successes
+- Conducting a minimum of 2 in-person visits with each service member in their cohort to observe programming, deliver feedback, support improvements, and celebrate successes

 - Ensuring that FoodCorps, service members, service sites, and schools are meeting FoodCorps and AmeriCorps compliance requirements